- Why are images of bright stars and some other objects not allowed?

 - observation priority - each observation request can be given a priority, either more or less than the default.

-- distance from current telescope position - objects near where the telescope is currently pointed are favoured.
+- distance from current telescope position - objects near where the telescope is currently pointed are slightly favoured.